 Reducing Phone Expenses

-Some people continue to simply pay their phone bills month after month without putting much thought into how they can save money.
-Here are some things to consider if you want to reduce expenses.
+Some people pay their phone bills each month without putting thought into how they can save money.
+Here are some things to ponder if you want to work on reducing phone expenses.

-Evaluate your cell phone service.
-As far as cell phones are concerned, there are definitely ways to cut back here as well.
-Many companies offer discounts for agreeing to family plans.
-You will usually have a base price, and then additional lines may cost around $10 per line.
+There are ways to cut back on cell phones as well.
+Some companies offer discounts on family plans.
+You will usually have a base price, with lines added at $10 per line.
 It’s not always easy to choose the right cell phone plan.
 There are many options for minutes, texting and other services.
 Paying for too many minutes will add to the cost of your monthly cell phone bill, but that isn’t as expensive as exceeding your allowable minutes.
 Track your minutes for a couple of months, just as you would track expenses on a budget.
 Then see if you can adjust your bill accordingly.
 Understanding your texting habits can also uncover opportunities to lower your cell phone bill.
 Many plans charge about 10 cents per text, offer packages of 100 texts, or offer unlimited texts at a cheaper per text rate.
-If you don't text on a regular basis, you may be better off without a texting package.
+If you don’t text often, you may be better off without a texting package.